mosesdinakaran/magento-log/README.md

 ### Configuration
 Stores -> Configuration -> Moses Extensions -> Elastic Search Logging

-### Output

-Once the elasticserach Logging is enabled, all the communication between magento and elastic search are logged here MAGE_ROOT/var/log/moses-logging.log

 ### How it works
 The implementation is not very complicated its quiet simple though.